redhat-cne/hw-event-proxy/README.md

 ## End to End Tests

 Prerequisite: a working Kubernetes cluster.
+Have the environment variable `KUBECONFIG` set pointing to your cluster.

 ### Build Test Tool Image
 ```